wacmkxiaoyi/Xenon-Multiprocessing-Engine/README.md

 ### Multiple functions & AOP (version > 2.0)

-If you try to establish some pools to realize many functions, it is not feasible.
+You **cannot** establish some pools to realize many functions.
 For example:

 **Incorrect code, do not use!**
 ```python